ros2/ros2_documentation/source/Tutorials/Intermediate/URDF/Using-URDF-with-Robot-State-Publisher-cpp.rst

 6 Install the package
 ^^^^^^^^^^^^^^^^^^^^^

-To visualize your results you will need to open a new terminal and run Rviz using your rviz configuration file.
+To visualize the results you will need to open a new terminal and run RViz using your RViz configuration file.

 .. code-block:: console